-In Management's opinion, these and other additional measures implemented will sufficiently address the negative effects of the Covid-19 pandemic.
+In Management's opinion, these and other additional measures implemented by the Group have enabled to sufficiently address the negative effects of the Covid-19 pandemic.

 (c) Initial Public Offering

 On July 3, 2019, the Board of IFS approved the filing with the Securities and Exchange Commission of the United States of America (henceforth "SEC"), of a Registration Statement under Form F-1 of the Securities Exchange Act of 1933 of the United States of America, in relation with a proposal of an Initial Public Offering (henceforth "Offering") of IFS's common shares.